 The huge popularity of today’s tablets is a testament to the portability and versatility of these devices, with some of the biggest tech companies jumping into the ring to claim a slice of the Apple pie.
 It’s not hard to see why they’re so hot: Tablets like the iPad are perfect for on-the-go entertainment, web browsing, and other daily tasks where a full-sized laptop simply isn’t necessary.
 Your iPad can even be pressed into service as a lightweight laptop-like device with a good wireless Bluetooth keyboard, or better yet, Apple’s own Smart Keyboard if the iPad is one of the newer units with a Smart Connector.

-All techies (and especially Apple fans) know that iOS 11 tech can cost you a pretty penny, but iPads are actually quite affordable in contrast to other Apple products like the iPhone, MacBook, AirPods, and everything else sold at the Apple Store.
-But why pay full price?
-You don’t have to wait for Black Friday or Cyber Monday for a great deal to buy an iPad.
-We’ve done the hard work for you, sniffing out the best up-to-date cheap iPad deals and collecting them all right here.
-Be sure to take a look at the App Store after you pick one up to find extra Apple Arcade games and services.
+We’re all aware that iOS tech can drain your wallet quickly, and one of the biggest draws of iPads is that (with the sole exception of the iPad Pro) they are reasonably affordable in contrast to other Apple products like the iPhone, MacBook, AirPods, and virtually everything else sporting an Apple logo.
+But why pay retail price?
+The big 2019 holiday sales are over, but you don’t have to look too hard for a solid deal if you’re in the market for a new iPad.
+We’ve already done the heavy lifting for you, sniffing out the best online iPad deals and collecting them all right here in this up-to-date list — and once you’ve scored your new favorite tablet, be sure to head over to the App Store after you pick one up to look over all the awesome Apple Arcade games and services.